IneshV/GenAI-LLM-Final-Project/README.md

 1. Open `notebooks/main_agent_demo_version.ipynb` in Google Colab.
 2. Add `OPENAI_API_KEY` and `SERPER_API_KEY` in Colab Secrets.
 3. Run the setup cells.
+4. Run the API-key loading cell.
-4. Run the tool-definition cells.
+5. Run the tool-definition cells.
-5. Run the agent implementation cells.
+6. Run the agent implementation cells.
-6. Test the agent with:
+7. Test the agent with:

 ```python
 question = "What were the key contributions of the Attention Is All You Need paper?"